Sorrer/ClawTree/README.md

 ---

-A terminal UI for managing git worktrees with integrated Claude Code sessions.
+A terminal UI for empowering your parallized usage of claude and git worktrees.

 >Behind the Project: